zhongquanchen/ecs150proj4/REPORT.md

 fs_create(const char *filename)
 ```
 > The method will create a new and empty file name @filename.
 Has a helper function ` fs_find_root_entry `
 1. Check if Filesystem is valid or if it is existed.
-Check if filename is empty or exceed the max name length
+Check if filename is empty
+   or exceed the max name length
-2. Use helper function ` fs_find_root_entry() ` to seek for an empty entry for file to store.
+2. Use helper function ` fs_find_root_entry() ` to seek for an empty entry for
+   file to store.
 3. Set size of the file = 0, and the datablock to ` FAT_EOC `.
 4. Copy the filename to the root entry.

 ``` c
 fs_find_root_entry(const char *filename)
 ```
-> The method will find an empty entry for the root directory and return the index for the entry.
+> The method will find an empty entry for the root directory and return the
+  index for the entry.
-1. Use for loop to find an empty entry, return index on found, else return file maximum count
+1. Use for loop to find an empty entry, return index on found else return file
+  maximum count

 ``` c
 fs_delete(const char *filename)
 ```
-> The method will remove the file from root directory of the mounted file system.
+> The method will remove the file from root directory of the mounted file system
 1. Check if Filesystem is valid or if it is existed.
-2. Use helper function ` fs_find_root_entry ` to seek for the corresponding filename. return -1 if the filename does not
+2. Use helper function ` fs_find_root_entry ` to seek for the corresponding
-   exist in filesystem.
+   filename. return -1 if the filename does not exist in filesystem.
-3. Use helper function ` fs_free_block ` to free the space for the corresponding filename.
+3. Use helper function ` fs_free_block ` to free the space for the correspondin
+   filename.
 4. Reset the root entry to 0. make it ready to store other file

 ``` c